 The Best Hot Springs in Mammoth Lakes

-Whether looking to soak your muscles after a big hike or just wanting to relax as the sunsets over magnificent mountain vistas, a soak in natural hot spring is one of the most incredible experiences.
+Whether looking to soak your muscles after a big hike or just wanting to relax as the sunsets over magnificent mountain vistas, a soak in a natural hot spring is one of the most incredible experiences.

 Where to Stay in Mammoth Lakes

-There is no wrong place to stay in Mammoth Lakes; it comes down to your accommodation style and type of vacation you have planned.
+There is no wrong place to stay in Mammoth Lakes; it comes down to your accommodation style and the type of vacation you have planned.
 The town is surrounded by the breathtaking scenery that draws visitors to Mammoth, so you will never feel far from the adventure.

 Mammoth Lakes town is also pretty compact and easy to navigate.
 There is a very efficient free transit system that can transport you wherever you need to go, so getting around isn’t an issue.